bcabalic/UCB-MOD5/README.md

 - I found columns with 'NaN' still relevant, decided not to replace values<br>

 <h1>My process</h1>
-First, I looked at all columns and ranked them by value and acceptance rate, I took the top 30 columns, which happen to show acceptance rates of 59.55% and above.<br><br>
+First, I looked at all columns and ranked them by value and acceptance rate.
+I took the top 30 columns, which happen to show acceptance rates of 59.55% and above.<br><
-Next, I observed the results and attempted to combine categories to see if any would yield even higher acceptance rates, following a similar drill down mentioned above.<br><br>
+Next, I observed the results and attempted to combine categories to see if any would yield even higher acceptance rates, following a similar drill down mentioned above.<br>
-Finally, I made inferences from the plots as to which characteristics of customers can be targeted for coupon campaigns.<br><br>
+Finally, I made inferences from the plots as to which characteristics of customers can be targeted for coupon campaigns.<br>

 <h1>Key findings</h1>
 If you look at my Jupyter notebook, I answered all the default questions.
 Additionally I hand picked 3 key findings: